SebGt/sonarqube-inject-vsc/README.md

 SonarQube support for Visual Studio Code that provides on-the-fly feedback to developers on new bugs and quality issues injected into their code.
 Non-official realization of SonarLint for VS Code.

-## Important

-`sonarlint` utility will be downloaded (~30MB) on first-time activation of the extension.
-If you are working behind a proxy, consider set `http_proxy` or `https_proxy` env variables and/or `http.proxy` and `http.proxyStrictSSL` settings in your Visual Studio Code.

-If the `SonarQube` commands dont show up in your VS Code after installing the extensions, try restarting your IDE.

 ## TLDR: Quick Setup for Standalone mode

 * Just open your project dir